 Sow skullcap plant seeds indoors where they will germinate in around two weeks time.
-Then transplant the growing skullcap herb seedlings outdoors after the danger of frost has passed, spacing them 12 inches apart in rows.
+Then transplant the growing skullcap herb seedlings outdoors after the danger of frost has passed, spacing them 12 inches (31 cm.) apart in rows.

 Skullcap Plant Care

 Responding well to irrigation and fertilization when situated in drier climates, growing skullcap is a hardy, herbaceous perennial herb when grown in such conditions and attains a height of 1 to 3 feet (31 cm. to just under a meter) tall.